 With the completion of the Hackberry Flat Center, this wetland area now offers wetland classroom experiences for school children, meeting facility for workshops, programs and presentations and a place to offer skill development workshops such as waterfowl identification, bird identification and hunter education classes.

-The Hackberry Flat Center is open on every second Saturday of the month and for scheduled events.
+The Hackberry Flat Center is open at least once a month for scheduled events.
 Restrooms are available year-round and a pavilion offers a shady place to have a picnic.
-Before taking the walking trail to a wildlife-viewing blind, look for the information booklet, "Experiencing the Wetlands" on the back porch.
-This booklet contains a map of the area, the driving route and the official checklist of birds on the back porch.
-The booklet also explains how the wetland is managed for wildlife.
+Before taking the nature trail to the wildlife-viewing blind or driving the wildlife management area, be sure to pick up the Hackberry Flat brochure on the back porch.
+This brochure contains a map of the area, the official checklist of birds for the season and local amenity and emergency information.
+Learn how this wetland is managed for wildlife in "Experiencing the Wetlands."

 Lodging, restaurants and shopping are available in nearby Frederick.
 Visit www.frederickokchamber.org to learn more about the town.

 Hackberry Flat is just one destination on the Hackberry Flat Loop of the Great Plains Trail of Oklahoma.
 The road-based wildlife viewing trail is made up of 13 different western Oklahoma driving loops.